UkoeHB/bevy_cobweb_ui/README.md

 - [`localization`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/localization) (*not migrated*): Showcases localized text and font.
 - [`calculator`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/calculator): A minimalistic code-only calculator.
 Shows how to mix builder-pattern-based UI construction with `bevy_cobweb_ui` convenience tools for interactions.
 - [`game_menu`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/game_menu) (*not migrated*): A simple game menu with settings page.
 Showcases multiple uses of built-in radio buttons, sliders, and drop-downs, localization, non-interactive animations, and how to manage localized image assets using COB files as asset manifests.
+- [`editor_demo`](https://github.com/UkoeHB/bevy_cobweb_ui/tree/master/examples/editor_demo): Showcases the editor with custom editor widgets.

+## Editor

+There is an editor, enabled by the `editor` feature.
+It is currently a very basic proof of concept, and may or may not be developed further.
+See the `editor_demo` example.

 ## `bevy` compatability